 Traumatic liver injury can be divided into six categories according to the American Association for the Surgery of Trauma4.
 This particular patient had a grade III hepatic laceration.

 - Grade I – Hematoma: subcapsular <10 percent surface area.
 Laceration: capsular tear <1 cm parenchymal depth

 - Grade II – Hematoma: subcapsular 10 to 50 percent surface areaintraparenchymal <10 cm in diameter.
 Laceration: capsular tear 1 to 3 cm parenchymal depth, <10 cm in length.

 - Grade III – Hematoma: subcapsular >50 percent of surface area or ruptured subcapsular or parenchymal hematoma; intraparenchymal hematoma >10 cm or expanding.
 Laceration >3 cm in depth.

 - Grade IV – Laceration: parenchymal disruption involving 25 to 75 percent of a hepatic lobe, or 1 to 3 Couinaud segments.

 - Grade V – Laceration: parenchymal disruption of >75 percent of a hepatic lobe, >3 Couinaud segments within a single lobe.
 Vascular: juxtahepatic venous injuries (retrohepatic vena cava, central major hepatic veins).

 - Grade VI – Hepatic avulsion.

-Patients are managed based on their degree of haemodynamic stability.
+Patients are managed based on their degree of hemodynamic stability.
 This is regardless of the grading of the injury.
 Stable patients are usually managed conservatively with supportive care.
-If there is extravasation of IV contrast, these lesions are usually embolised via interventional hepatic embolisation.
+If there is extravasation of IV contrast, these lesions are usually embolized via interventional hepatic embolization.